Tag

 If a category outside the range is passed, the styles will default to category 1.

-• Be consistent when assigning categorial colors.
+• Be consistent when assigning categorical colors.

 When using more than one tag next to each other, for example in a Card, apply --salt-spacing-50 between them.